Cuda-Chen/cuda-chen.github.io/_posts/2020-02-22-build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 $ ln -s /usr/local/lib/python3.6/site-packages/cv2/python-3.6 ~/.virtualenvs/opencv_cuda/lib/python3.6/site-packages/cv2.so
 ```

-Remember to take a secound to check your file paths because `ln` will *slient fail* if the path
+Remember to take a second to check your file paths because `ln` will *slient fail* if the path
-of OpenCV bingings are not correct.
+of OpenCV bindings are not correct.

 ## Verify the Installation
 ### C++